v-ladynev/keycloak-nodejs-example/README.md

 ```javascript
 'Basic ' + new Buffer(clientId + ':' + secret).toString('base64');
 ```
-where (this is just an example, the secret can be different)
+where (they can be obtained from `keycloak.json`)
 ```
 client_id = CAMPAIGN_CLIENT
 secret = 93376fe8-0f1d-4db8-8999-07ee9896cf35
 ```
-they can be obtained from `keycloak.json`
+This is just an example, the secret can be different).

 We will have, as a result, a response with `access_token`, `refresh_token` and `id_token` (The response has 3526 bytes length)
 ```json
 {